guevarez30/helmet/README.md

 ./helmet
 ```

-### 2. Set Up Test Environment
+### 2. Read the Help Guide
-- Press `s` from the Dashboard to open the Chart Catalog
-- Use `↑/↓` or `j/k` to navigate charts
-- Press `space` to select charts you want to install
+- The application opens to the **Help** tab with complete documentation
-- Press `enter` to install selected charts
+- Press `tab` to cycle through views (Help → Releases → Repositories)

 ### 3. Explore Features
-- Press `tab` to cycle through views (Dashboard → Releases → Repositories)
+- Press `i` in Releases view to install a chart
 - Press `v` on a release to view its YAML values
-- Press `i` to install a custom chart
+- Press `p` on a release to view associated pods
 - Press `a` in Repositories to add a new repo

 ## Usage